MicrosoftDocs/Virtualization-Documentation/virtualization/community/team-blog/2009/20090629-beware-the-vmware-core-tax-more.md

 ---
 title:      "Beware The VMware Core Tax & More"
+description: Two factors that have fueled virtualization have been the rise of 64-bit (x64) computing and the rapid growth of multi-core processors.
+author: scooley
+ms.author: scooley
 date:       2009-06-29 02:18:00
+ms.date: 06/29/2009
 categories: hp
 ---
+# Beware The VMware Core Tax & More

 Virtualization Nation,

 We'd like to again offer congratulations to [AMD on the release of their new 6-core Opteron ("Istanbul") processors](http://sites.amd.com/us/atwork/promo/Pages/six-core-opteron.aspx).
-[As Bryon mentioned](http://blogs.technet.com/virtualization/archive/2009/06/09/Windows-Server-2008-R2-Hyper_2D00_V-and-AMD_2700_s-6_2D00_core-Opteron.aspx), Hyper-V R2 goes hand in hand with these new processors with support for AMD's Rapid Virtualization Indexing, advanced power savings with Core Parking and, of course, more cores means compute resources to run more virtual machines.
+[As Bryon mentioned](https://blogs.technet.com/virtualization/archive/2009/06/09/Windows-Server-2008-R2-Hyper_2D00_V-and-AMD_2700_s-6_2D00_core-Opteron.aspx), Hyper-V R2 goes hand in hand with these new processors with support for AMD's Rapid Virtualization Indexing, advanced power savings with Core Parking and, of course, more cores means compute resources to run more virtual machines.
 In fact, two factors that have fueled virtualization have been the rise of 64-bit (x64) computing and the rapid growth of multi-core processors.

 **Bring On The Cores**